What does it mean to be a SBADC volunteer and what does it involve?

 Previously known as a CRB check, a Disclosure and Barring Service check is one carried out by the Criminal Records Bureau and the Independent Safeguarding Authority, to ensure the protection of vulnerable people.
-As this post meets the requirements in respect of exempted questions under the Rehabilitation of Offenders Act 1974, all applicants who are offered a volunteering role will be subject to a DBS check before the appointment is confirmed.
-This will include details of cautions, reprimands or final warnings as well as convictions.
-A criminal record will not necessarily be a bar to obtaining a position.
+Some of our volunteer roles meet the requirements in respect of exempted questions under the Rehabilitation of Offenders Act 1974, so all applicants who are offered one of these volunteering roles will be subject to a DBS check before starting to volunteer.
+A DBS includes details of cautions, reprimands or final warnings as well as convictions.
+Please note a criminal record will not necessarily be a bar to volunteering with us.
 Disclosure information will not be used unfairly.
-The Rehabilitation of Offenders Act 1974 makes it illegal for an organisation to discriminate against an ex-offender on the grounds of a spent conviction, however in order to protect certain vulnerable groups within society, there are a large number of posts and professions that are exempt from this Act; including those involving access to older people.
+The Rehabilitation of Offenders Act 1974 makes it illegal for an organisation to discriminate against an ex-offender on the grounds of a spent conviction, however in order to protect certain vulnerable groups within society, there are a large number of posts and professions that are exempt from this Act; including those involving access to older or vulnerable people.

 What is a diary sheet and why do I need to complete one?